Tim Marshall ()

 Jez is Data Services Lead in The British Library’s Research Infrastructure Services team.
 He has over 8 years of experience developing and delivering research data management services and strategies at research-intensive higher education institutions in the UK, as part of a long-term goal to help communicate and collaborate more effectively using technology.
 He is an experienced teacher and is involved with The Carpentries as a Certified Instructor and early contributor to Library Carpentry.
 He is particularly interested in elevating the status of research software alongside research data in the scholarly record, and helping researchers develop the skills to make the most of this.
 He is a Fellow of the Software Sustainability Institute, 2020 intake.

-Jennifer Miller has a M.S. in Technical Communication and a PhD in Public Policy.
+A project lead in Cohort 3, Jennifer Miller has a M.S. in Technical Communication and a PhD in Public Policy.
 She has 10+ years post-secondary teaching experience in public policy and public management and has published research on university research centers and on the scientific workforce.
 She is currently engaged with a portfolio of projects advancing open knowledge in the areas of open data, open education, and open science.

 Joel is a Teaching Fellow for a graduate Data Science program.
 He did his PhD in Stem Cell Engineering and enjoys learning and teaching how to better understand data (and thus the world around us!).
 He is also passionate about openness, reproducibility, and data visualization, both within science and in general.

 With a background in Evolution and Developmental Biology, Dr. Johanna Havemann is a trainer and consultant in [Open] Science Communication and [digital] Science Project Management.
 Her work experience covers NGOs, a science startup and international institutions including the UN Environment Programme.
 With a focus on digital tools for science and her label Access 2 Perspectives, she aims at strengthening global science communication in general – and with a regional focus on Africa – through Open Science.